htrajan/ht-drawsteel/Bestiary/War Dog Ground Commander.md

 | Keywords: Area, Magic | Type: Villain Action 3 |
 | Distance: 10 burst    | Target: Each ally      |

-Effect: Each target can shift up to 2 squares and use the [[Grab]] maneuver.
-For the rest of the encounter, any enemy takes a bane on the [[Escape Grab]] maneuver.
+Effect: Each target can shift 2 and use the [[Grab]] maneuver.
+For the rest of the encounter, any enemy has a bane on the [[Escape Grab]] maneuver.

 **End Effect**

-At the end of their turn, the ground commander can take 5 damage to end one EoE effect affecting them.
+At the end of their turn, the ground commander can take 5 damage to end one save-ends effect affecting them.
 This damage can’t be reduced in any way.

 **Loyalty Collar**